Staff

 Austin Hellman

-Reentry & Pro Bono Law Clerk
+Reentry & Pro Bono Attorney

 A Washington native, Austin earned his B.S. in Business Administration from Florida Southern College and his J.D. from Seattle University School of Law.
+Before law school, he worked as a claims adjuster assisting individuals involved in serious motor vehicle accidents—an experience that sparked his passion for helping others and led him to pursue a legal career.

 Adilene Calderon